Tell us what you think. Participate in a short survey and win an Amazon Gift Card worth $ 50.Take our short survey

 Today, after decades of operation, almost 40 per cent of shuttle tankers servicing the North Sea are due to be replaced.

 The necessity of satisfying environmental regulations on the Norwegian continental shelf has given rise to invention.
-One of these is Teekay’s new hybrid shuttle tanker, which captures harmful emissions and uses them as fuel.
+One of these is Altera Infrastructure’s new hybrid shuttle tankers, which capture harmful emissions and uses them as fuel.

 When loading crude oil from an offshore platform onto a shuttle tanker, volatile organic compounds (VOCs) are released – on average 100 metric tons per journey.
-Teekay’s innovative tankers will capture these VOCs, mix them with LNG, and use the mix to power its tankers.
+Altera Infrastructure’s ground-breaking tankers capture these VOCs, mix them with liquefied natural gas (LNG), and use the mix to power their engines.

-Teekay’s hybrid shuttle tankers can transport around 850 000 barrels of crude oil each.
-They are expected to reduce annual carbon emissions by over 40 per cent, nitrogen emissions by over 80 per cent and sulphur emissions by nearly 100 per cent, compared to traditional shuttle tankers.
+Altera Infrastructure’s LNG dual-fuel e-shuttle tankers are expected to reduce annual CO₂ emissions by over 40 per cent, NOₓ emissions by over 80 per cent and SOₓ emissions by nearly 100 per cent, compared to traditional shuttle tankers.

 Ground-breaking system for using VOC emissions as fuel